 “I don’t like to support charities that spend money on fundraising and glossy marketing campaigns.”

 This is another tricky one.
-To do the important work they need to do, help people or animals in need, or protect the environment, charities need funding.
+To do the important work they need to do, charities need funding.
 And to get funding they need supporters.
 This often means they run fundraising and promotional campaigns.
-Some people get quite annoyed by this because they think these organisations should be spending their money on their cause, not on promotion and fundraising.
-But these organisations need the funding to do their work and so fundraising is essential.
-You might sometimes disagree with their fundraising methods, but if you agree with a cause you shouldn’t be worried about charities who fundraise.
-Good charities should be signed up to the Fundraising Institute of NZ which has an ethical standard, and you can always ask them if they are.
+Some people get annoyed by this because they think these organisations should be spending their money on their cause, not on promotion and fundraising.
+But if these organisations want to make an impact on their cause then fundraising is essential.
+Good charities should be signed up to the Fundraising Institute of NZ which has an ethical standard of fundraising, and you can ask them if they are.
 You may of course want to check the ratio between the amount charities spend on fundraising and the amount they spend on their cause and that is a useful question to ask or you can check their financial accounts.

 If you want to dig deeper into this topic of fundraising and charities, I recommend checking out Dan Pallota’s TED talk here.